irena-flextool/flextool/docs/index.md

 First, make a new `alternative` called *init* to keep all the model structure related data separate from the data on physical objects.
 All parameter data that will be added next, should go into the *init* `alternative`.

 Then, to get the model to run, these are needed:
 - `timeline` object called *y2020* with a map-type parameter `timestep_duration` that defines the timeline the time series data in the model will need to use.
 It contains the name of each timestep in the first column (e.g. *t0001* or *2022-01-01-01*) and the length of the timestep in hours (e.g. *1.0*) in the second column.
+The timestep names in the previously given `inflow` time series should match these timestep names - and any other timestep names in later time series.
 - `timeblockset` object called *2day* with a map-type parameter `block_duration` to define a time block using a timestep name to indicate where the timeblock starts and a number to define the duration of the timeblock in timesteps (e.g. *t0001* and *1.0*).
 - `solve` object called *y2020_2day_dispatch*
   - with a map-type parameter `period_timeblockSet` to define the what timeblockset each period in the model should use (in this example: `period` *y2020* in the first column of the map links to the `timeblockset` object *2day* in the second column of the map)